High Quality Scaffolding Services in Northampton

 Keep scaffolds well clear of live services.
 Follow guidance on safe distances from overhead lines and arrange isolations where needed.

-If lines are closer than safe limits, stop work until a competent person has put controls in place.
+Metal scaffold structures can conduct electricity, so planning is essential before work begins.
+If lines are closer than safe limits, stop work until a competent person has put control measures in place.

 Communication and site rules